Mixture priors for replication studies

 The right panel in Figure \ref{plot_marg_post_joint} shows the marginal posterior distribution for the weight parameter $\omega$, under the assumption of a flat prior distribution for $\omega$.
 Following the formula as detailed in (\ref{eqn:6}) and under a flat prior, this yields a linearly increasing/decreasing posterior density.
 However, for non-flat priors (i.e., $\mathrm{Beta}(\eta, \nu)$ with $\eta \neq 1$ and $\nu \neq 1$), the posterior density of the weight $\omega$ is not linear anymore.
+Instead, it is a product of the prior Beta density (which introduces non-linearity whenever the parameters differ from $1$) and a weighted combination of normal densities.
 The first, second, and pooled replications, highlighted in yellow, green, and magenta respectively, display linear marginal posterior distributions that increase monotonically, indicating a peak at $\omega=1$.
 This suggests compatibility between the two replications and the pooled replication with respect to the original study.
 Conversely, the linear marginal distribution of the third replication, illustrated in blue, exhibits a monotonically decreasing trend with the most probable value at $\omega = 0$.
 This trend suggests a notable disagreement between this replication and the original study.
-Nevertheless, it is worth noting that the HPDIs remain considerably wide across all the replication scenarios, despite their large sample sizes.
+Nevertheless, it is worth noting that the HPDIs remain considerably wide across all the replication scenarios, despite the precisely estimated effect sizes.